Alexis de Tocqueville (1805-1859)

 A Map of America in 1830

 What also made an impression on Tocqueville was how local and decentralized government administration was.
-As he came to study the penal system, he noticed each jurisdiction’s procedures pertaining to the administration of justice varied.
+As he came to study the penal system, he noticed each jurisdiction’s procedures for administering justice varied.
 He discussed the constitutional framework of federalism and the division of powers built into the Constitution.
 He admired that Americans formed associations among themselves outside the scope of government to solve problems within their communities and to help individuals stay connected to one another.

-Tocqueville touches upon a variety of aspects of life in America, from its people to its institutions, to the culture at large.
+Tocqueville touches upon various aspects of life in America, from its people to its institutions and culture.
 He spends time discussing two aspects of life in 1830’s America – slavery and the Native American population.
 He makes the observation comparing the states of Kentucky and Ohio, one slave and the other free.
 Although the climate is the same, Tocqueville observed that Ohio, as a free state, was brimming with life and growth while Kentucky was not.
 He points out that slavery was keeping Kentucky from prospering like its northern neighbor.
-He also witnessed the forced movement of Native Americans to the west and acknowledged that the future for Native Americans would be difficult.
+He also witnessed the forced movement of Native Americans to the West and acknowledged that the future for Native Americans would be difficult.

-Ultimately, one of the most important overall observations Tocqueville makes about America is whether it can withstand what he calls the administrative state that had overtaken his native France, something Tocqueville believes is destructive to democracy.
+Ultimately, one of Tocqueville’s most important overall observations about America is whether it could withstand what he calls the administrative state that had overtaken his native France, something Tocqueville believes is destructive to democracy.
 He calls administrative state control over citizens “an immense tutelary power, which takes sole charge of assuring their enjoyment and of watching over their fate.”
-He continues, “each nation is reduced to nothing better than a flock of timid and industrious animals of which the government is the shepherd.”
-Finally, Tocqueville warns there is acceptance by the citizens of this tutelary power even in a democracy.
+He continues, “Each nation is reduced to nothing better than a flock of timid and industrious animals of which the government is the shepherd.”
+Finally, Tocqueville warns that citizens accept this tutelary power even in a democracy.
 “They console themselves for being in tutelage by the reflection that they have chosen their own guardians….free choice, however important it may be, will not prevent them from gradually losing the faculties of thinking, feeling, and acting for themselves, and thus gradually falling below the level of humanity.”

-He concludes with the idea that the unique attributes of America discussed earlier in his work gives America the best chance to overcome the destructive elements of the administrative state.
+He concludes that America’s unique attributes, discussed earlier in his work, give it the best chance to overcome the destructive elements of the administrative state.
 Whether Americans have been sufficiently diligent in heeding Tocqueville’s warnings about the administrative state remains an open question.

 Alexis de Tocqueville served as a deputy in the French assembly and later as foreign minister to Louis Napoleon.
 In 1856, he published a history of modern France entitled, The Old Regime and the French Revolution.
 He planned further volumes of this work but died from tuberculosis in 1859 at fifty-three.